Tokr-labs-riptide/tokr-realm-ios-example/README.md

 # tokr-realm-ios-example
-A quick example of displaying rNFTs in iOS
+An example of Web3Auth login and displaying of rNFTs in native iOS.

 # Setup